 - discussing issues of national and international importance

-- helping constituents who may be having difficulties with issues such as taxes, immigration, health or pensions
+- help constituents who may be having difficulties with issues such as taxes, immigration, health or pensions

-- dealing with local concerns for constituents, such as road construction or environmental issues.
+- deal with local concerns such as road construction or environmental issues

 What do members of parliament do in Parliament.

 Parliamentary Education Office (peo.gov.au)

 This diagram illustrates what members of the House of Representatives do in the Australian Parliament.
 Members: debate and vote on bills—proposed laws; represent the views of people in their electorate; work on parliamentary committees to examine important issues; attend parliamentary party meetings to decide on party policy; scrutinise—closely examine—the work of the government; and discuss issues of national and international importance.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.